-Luke LeNoble, Director of Communications, is in his sixth year at Marquette University.
+Luke LeNoble, Director of Communications, is in his seventh year at Marquette University.
 LeNoble is the primary publicity officer for the Golden Eagles' NCAA Division I men's soccer, men's lacrosse and men's golf teams, while assisting with communications efforts for MU's nationally recognized men's basketball program.

 Originally from Kimberly, Wis., LeNoble graduated from Edgewood College where he was a four-year starting infielder on the varsity baseball team, finishing his playing career as the school's all-time hits leader.
 He then worked as media relations coordinator at East Tennessee State University, serving as the primary media contact for women's basketball, softball and volleyball from 2002 until spring 2004.

 Additionally while at ETSU, LeNoble was statistician for football and men's basketball and helped cover men's tennis, women's soccer, track & field, and baseball, and assisted with the introduction of the in-house Buccaneer Sports Network.